Chapter 4. Basic considerations; A new device-fitting model and device choice for elderly

 Figure 4.4.
 The gain ratio (gain divided by threshold) as a function of frequency.
 Figure 4.4A presents the data of group 1 (BAHS stands for Baha and Ponto together: 1 study, n=20; VSB: 3 studies, n=34 and Bonebridge: 1 study, n=12), Figure 4.4B for group 2 (BAHS: 6 studies, n=113; VSB: 7 studies, n=97) and Figure 4.4C for group 3 (BAHS: 1 study, n=12; VSB: 3 studies, n=47).

-The figure also shows that the gain ratio is the highest at 2 kHz, irrespective of device type and subgroup.
+Obviously, Figure 4.4 shows that all the ‘gain ratios’ are below 0.45, the value taken from the NAL-RP rule (valid at 1, 2, 4 kHz; Dillon, 2012).
+The figure also shows that the ‘gain ratio’ is the highest at 2 kHz, irrespective of device type and subgroup.
 Furthermore, it is evident that inter-group differences are large (compare subfigures A, B and C).
-Differences between devices within groups are less outspoken.
+Differences between hearing devices within groups are less outspoken.

 Table 4.3.
 Target values as a function of SNHLc for 1, 2 and 4 kHz